What to Look For in a Small Business Communication System

 Small companies can fall victim to a dangerous mindset of thinking they are too small for a modern communication system.
 But operating without one can limit productivity and put your people at risk–no matter how big your company is.

 Implementing a small business communication system helps keep your employees safe and connected.

 Keeping Your Employees Safe

 Too many companies, though, focus too much on the second half of that equation.
 While a standard phone system or VoIP setup can help keep your employees connected, they are nearly useless in an emergency situation.
-Small businesses cannot afford to have one solution for everyday communication and a separate emergency communication system, like many larger ones do.
+Small businesses cannot afford to have one solution for everyday communication and a separate emergency communication system, as many larger ones do.
 Instead, a small business communication system has to be flexible enough to meet both those needs.

 You might be tempted to think: emergencies happen, but they won’t happen to my company.
 We are too small.
 Too young.
 But the truth is, emergencies can happen anywhere, anytime, to anyone.
 All we have to do is look at the last several months.
 Hurricane Florence paid no attention to whether or not the buildings it destroyed were owned by a large or small company.
 The wildfires wreaking havoc on California didn’t care if four employees were displaced or 4,000.